 Shift 3: Go 10% Farther.

 You need to get your hustle on and work 10% harder.
 I’m not talking about rocking an 80 hour week.
-Most of the time if you’re pulling that many hours every week you just need to fix your broken systems and hand off ministry.
+Most of the time if you’re pulling that many hours every week you just need to fix your broken systems and handoff ministry.

 The strategic shift here is really just to go 10% further.

 You might look at the “big city” church and think it’s all about money.
 It’s not.
-I’ve had the privilege of being up close to a lot of large scale ministries and I’m consistently blown away.
-Not with how much money they spend, but by how hard they work.
+I’ve had the privilege of being up close to a lot of large-scale ministries and I’m consistently blown away.
+Not by how much money they spend, but by how hard they work.
 They consistently have 1 extra meeting, go 1 level deeper, spend 1 hour longer on creativity, have 1 more feedback loop; they just get their hustle on.
 It’s ironic because the church’s you perceive that could step off the gas don’t, and that should be a lesson to each of us to step on it.
 This shift in thinking has the power to explode the effectiveness of your ministry.

-CONVERSATION: Central Christian Church in Las Vegas is a church of more than 20,000 people with 5 campuses in Nevada, 1 in Arizona, 2 in Florida, 1 in a prison and even 1 in Australia.
+CONVERSATION: Central Christian Church in Las Vegas is a church of more than 20,000 people with 5 campuses in Nevada, 1 in Arizona, 2 in Florida, 1 in a prison, and even 1 in Australia.
 Last year for Easter they literally CALLED every person in their database to invite them to the service.
 In what specific areas do we need to go 10% farther?

 Shift 4: Stop Adding and Start Multiplying.

 The baseline activity for your church isn’t making the best environment or finding the right strategy it’s empowering the right people.
 So many micropolitan churches miss this.
 The thinking is “If I just get a little more” or “if I get 1 more volunteer here” or “If I just get this sign-up sheet filled” then we’ll be all set.
 Here’s the strategic shift, stop adding and start multiplying.
 Adding is slow, multiplying is explosive.